BabbleSim/ext_NRF52_hw_models/src/nrfx/hal/README.md

   function `nrf_rng_regw_sideeffects_TASK_START()` needs to be called.
   This replacement HAL functions take care of that.

 The original implementation of the HAL APIs from the real nrfx is included in `nrf_hal_originals.c`.
-All these functions are labelled as weak, so they can be replaced as needed with new definition in `src/nrfx/hal/` This removes the need for duplicating code.
+All these functions are labelled as weak, so they can be replaced as needed with content of `src/nrfx/hal/`.
+This removes the need for duplicating code.

-Note that this HAL version should be, wherever possible, a copy of the official nRFx HAL, with only minor differences due to what is described above.
-And normally most differences between the official version and this one will be simply due to this not having been updated yet.

-Note that, so far, this replacement HAL only provides a subset of the whole nRFx API: Mostly the functions and types used by the current Zephyr BLE controller and necessary drivers, and only for the peripherals which are part of these models.
+Note that this replacement HAL only provides the necessary replacements for the subset of the nRFx API corresponding to the peripherals included in these models.
+Note also that for these, not necessarily all nRFx functions which could need replacing are included.
+Though those used by Zephyr should be included.
 It is certainly possible to expand it to cover the whole API.